October 2022 / INVESTMENT INSIGHTS

 Targeted protein degradation is another exciting frontier.
 Deciphering the human genome has allowed greater understanding of the somewhat analogous human proteome, the collection of proteins expressed by our cells.
 Because tens of thousands of these proteins control sickness and health, researchers have long sought ways to eliminate harmful ones.
 While conventional drugs, RNA silencing, and gene editing can target some of these bad actors, researchers have recently found ways to enlist a cell’s proteasome—often referred to as its “dustbin” or “trash compactor”—to do it more efficiently.
 Similar to how vaccines leverage the body’s own immune system, drugs fostering protein degradation serve as a catalyst to set off a protective response.
 Numerous biotech firms focused on the technology have emerged in recent years, and large pharmaceutical companies have begun developing their own capabilities and exploring partnerships.
 Pfizer, for example, has teamed up with biotech firm Arvinas to commercialize the latter’s protein degradation therapy for breast cancer.

 As with the interactions of genes, how the tens of thousands of proteins function within the human body is highly complex.
 Researchers are now able to leverage advances in artificial intelligence (AI) to gain a better understanding.
-Just this July, AI pioneer lab DeepMind, a subsidiary of Alphabet, released the predictive shapes of 350,000 proteins, including all of those in the human proteome.
+In July 2021, AI pioneer lab DeepMind, a subsidiary of Alphabet, released the predictive shapes of 350,000 proteins, including all of those in the human proteome.
 Understanding the shape of proteins and how they fold should help researchers develop molecules that will bind to them, hopefully leading to new treatments.

 Finding and Treating Cancers Earlier